zendframework/zf2-documentation/docs/languages/en/modules/zend.config.introduction.rst

 Using Zend\\Config\\Config with a Reader Class
 ----------------------------------------------

-Normally, it is expected that users would use one of the :ref:`reader classes <zend.config.reader>` to read a configuration file, but if configuration data are available in a *PHP* array, one may simply pass the data to ``Zend\Config\Config``'s constructor in order to utilize a simple object-oriented interface:
+Normally, it is expected that users would use one of the :ref:`reader classes <zend.config.reader.introduction>` to read a configuration file, but if configuration data are available in a *PHP* array, one may simply pass the data to ``Zend\Config\Config``'s constructor in order to utilize a simple object-oriented interface: